AnnaLahari/SGD-Classifier/README.md

 ## Algorithm :

-1.Import Necessary Libraries and Load Data
+1.Import Necessary Libraries and Load iris Data set

+2.Create a DataFrame from the Dataset

+3.Add Target Labels to the DataFrame

+4.Split Data into Features (X) and Target (y)

-2.Split Dataset into Training and Testing Sets
+5.Split Data into Training and Testing Sets

-3.Train the Model Using Stochastic Gradient Descent (SGD) 4.Make Predictions and Evaluate Accuracy
+6.Initialize the SGDClassifier Model

+7.Train the Model on Training Data

+8.Make Predictions on Test Data

+9.Evaluate Accuracy of Predictions

-5.Generate Confusion Matrix
+10.Generate and Display Confusion Matrix

+11.Generate and Display Classification Report

 ## Program:
 ```